jendave/fifth-edition-srd/docs/player/backgrounds.md

 What sets you apart from ordinary people who share your background?

-The sample backgrounds in this chapter provide both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.
+The sample background presented here provides both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.

 ### Proficiencies